How to make Braised Pork Stew

 Cut the pork into large chunks, rub with green seasoning, and then let it marinate in a container for at least one hour or overnight for more depth of flavor.

-Using a heavy bottom pot or stockpot add the oil and bring to a medium-high heat.
+Using a heavy bottom pot or stockpot, add the oil and bring to a medium-high heat.

 Once the oil is hot, add the onion, garlic, celery, carrot, parsley, and caraway seeds and sauté for 3-5 minutes.

-When the surface of the meat is golden and seared, mix in the tomatoes, vegetable broth, and red wine and bring to a boil.
+When the surface of the meat is golden and seared, mix in the tomatoes, vegetable broth, and red wine and bring it to a boil.

 Once the pot is boiling, add the bay leaf and star anise; lower the temperature to a simmer.
 Cover and cook for 2-3 hours or until the pork is soft and tender.